deep-security/aws-config/README.md

 Option #2 (current method) stores the credentials in AWS Config.
 Any [user or role with sufficient privileges](http://docs.aws.amazon.com/config/latest/developerguide/recommended-iam-permissions-using-aws-config-console-cli.html) can access AWS Config and the stored credentials.
 This is the same situation as option #1 but doesn't present the same maintenance issue.

 Option #3 would put the credentials in an alternative location (like S3 encrypted by KMS) and significantly reduces the possibility of the credentials leaking out.
 Using IAM, you can ensure that only the Lambda execution role used for the function has access to the encryption key and the S3 key (object in the bucket).
-This solution has a lot more moving parts and is more difficult to configure.

 In a discussion of option #1 vs #2, option #2 is the better choice as the maintenance issues presented by hard coding credentials are significant.
 If segregation is required, option #3 is far superior as it directly addresses the security issues of broader access to the credentials.